dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 380C - Advanced Topics in Compilers/Dataflow Analysis/Solving Fixpoint Equations.md

 ## Fixpoint Equations

 Fixpoint equations are elementary equations.
-They are often represented in the form $x=f(x)$.
+They are represented in the form $x=f(x)$.

 ## Domain